tableau/webhooks-docs/README.md

 1. Download and install Postman from [https://www.getpostman.com/](https://www.getpostman.com/).

-1. Launch Postman and click **File** \> **Import** and then choose the Postman collection file you downloaded.
+1. Launch Postman and click **File** \> **Import** and choose the Postman collection and environment files you downloaded then select **Import**.

 1. Choose the **Tableau Webhooks Requests** collection on the left, and then select **Tableau Webhooks** from the environment dropdown menu on the top right.

-1. To configure environment variables for webhooks, click the gear icon near the environment dropdown.
+1. To configure environment variables for webhooks, click the sliders icon near the environment dropdown.
 In the **MANAGE ENVIRONMENTS** dialog, select **Tableau Webhooks**.
 Replace the placeholder URL for the `server` variable in the **CURRENT VARIABLE** column with your server URL (like `https://10ax.online.tableau.com`).
-Close the dialog.
+Fill in the `content-url` environment variable for your site (content-url value would be `my_site` if your site url looks like this - `https://10ax.online.tableau.com/site/my_site/projects`).
+Add either your username and password or your Personal Access Token name and secret.
+Click **Update** and close the dialog.

 1. In the **Tableau Webhooks Requests** collection, choose the **Sign-in** request.
 You can choose either the username/password method or the personal access token method.
-Fill in the `content-url` environment variable for your site (content-url value would be `my_site` if your site url looks like this - `https://10ax.online.tableau.com/site/my_site/projects`).
 Click **Send**.
 The response body contains the site id and a token.

-1. Open the **MANAGE ENVIRONMENTS** dialog from the gear icon, open **Tableau Webhooks** variables and use the site id and token to set **CURRENT VALUE** of the `site_id` and `tableau_auth_token` variables.
+1. Open the **MANAGE ENVIRONMENTS** dialog from the sliders icon, open **Tableau Webhooks** variables, and use the site id and token to set **CURRENT VALUE** of the `site_id` and `tableau_auth_token` variables.

 1. In the list of requests, click **Create a webhook**.
 In the request body, there are 3 environment variables you must fill out in order to send a valid request.
 In the environment variable management dialog, provide a value for `webhook-name`, `webhook-event` (see [Trigger Events Table](#events), and `webhook-url` (destination URL must be https and have a valid certificate).

 1. Click **Send**, and then use the ID of your new webhook from the response body to set the `webhook-id` environment variable in the **MANAGE ENVIRONMENTS** dialog.

 1. In the list of requests, choose **Test a webhook** and click  **Send**.
 Testing the webhook sends an empty payload to the configured destination URL of the webhook and returns the response from the server.
-This is useful for testing, to ensure that webhooks POSTs are being sent from Tableau and a response is returnedfrom the destination as expected.
+This is useful for testing, to ensure that webhooks POSTs are being sent from Tableau and a response is returned from the destination as expected.

 ## <a id="curl"></a>Set Up a Webhook Using cURL